Ordinarily I'd be in awe of my surroundings, but not tonight. Too much is at stake.

 Maybe she is finally accepting of her situation but I'm not about to be fooled again.
 I return to my chair and concentrate on why I brought her here in the first place.

 Start again.
 From the beginning.
 I wait until she looks back at me, my silence confusing her.
 Somehow she can't hold my eyes and I don't question that.
 I've played enough games with this woman to last me a lifetime.
 Now I'll just say my piece and trust the Spirits with the outcome.

 When I finally speak, she jumps.
-“Enough games Kathryn.
-I’ve played them with you for seven years.
+"Enough games, Kathryn.
+I've played them with you for seven years.
 Just know this.
 This is my time.
-I’ll speak and you will listen.
-At the end of that, I’ll release you.
-You can then make up your own mind.”
+I'll speak and you'll listen.
+At the end of that, I'll release you.
+You can then make up your own mind."

 Amazingly she just nods in my direction.
 Again though, I just concentrate on my own actions.

-“I have a lot to say.
-Be prepared for a long night.
-I have a lot of anger so be ready for that too.
-I have seven years of pent up emotions I’m determined to get out and as the object of most of that, you’re the one who has to sit there and listen to it all.”
+"I have a lot to say so be prepared for a long night.
+I've a lot of anger so be ready for that too.
+I've seven years of pent up emotions I'm determined to get out and as the object of most of that, you're the one who has to sit there and listen to it all."